Financial-Times/upp-provisioners/upp-delivery-provisioner/DEVELOPER_README.md

 ## Neo4j Fleet Endpoint URL
 export NEO4J_FLEET_ENDPOINT=

-## The read url (the non-regional load-balanced url) for the corresponding Publishing cluster and its authoritzation key. i.e. for pre-prod, this should be set to https://pub-pre-prod-up.ft.com
+## The read url (the non-regional load-balanced url) for the corresponding Publishing cluster and its authorization key. i.e. for pre-prod, this should be set to https://pub-pre-prod-up.ft.com
 export PUBLISHING_READ_URL=
 export PUBLISHING_AUTHORIZATION_KEY=
 ```